-When I was 6 years old, my father bought me a violin.
+When I was six years old, my father bought me a violin.
 It was a life-changing gift.
 I wouldn’t say I was a mind-blowing talent, but I was good with music and I enjoyed spending time studying it.
 At the age of 10, I started to perform small concerts.
 At first, they were just for my family and our circle of friends, but months later, I was playing the School of Fine Arts scene in my hometown.
 I can recall how nervous I was before every single concert.
 But once I started to play, I entered a state of ease and flow, and my violin became my best friend.

-Years later, I was working for a multinational corporation, first in in Romania and later in Sweden and China.
+Years later, I was working for a multinational corporation, first in Romania and later in Sweden and China.
 During my time with this company, I was involved in a lot of business projects and my leadership role required me to speak both in front of my team and in management meetings.
 And I have to confess: It wasn’t always easy.

 Speaking in public was very different from playing an instrument onstage.
 At concerts, my violin was there with me, and that was a tremendous source of comfort; I didn’t feel alone.
 Speaking in front of my colleagues at work,